AvocadoNetwork/smart-contract-faucet/README.md

     emit OneKAVOSent(msg.sender);
 }
 ```
-First the function required the faucet is turned on.
+First the function requires the faucet is turned on.
 Then the status of the sender is checked for lock or unlocked depending on their previous state:
 ```javascript
 function checkStatus(address _address)
   internal